 - NASA Galileo Educator Network and Galileo Teacher Training Program

 A new program, Project PLANET: An Integrated Approach to Early Elementary Earth and Space Science, recently received funding from the National Science Foundation.

 He also edits the online newsletter for teachers The Universe in the Classroom, and writes the Education Matters column for Mercury magazine, a quarterly publication of the Astronomical Society of the Pacific.
 You can also find him online as the host of the monthly astronomy webinars from the NASA Night Sky Network.

 A veteran classroom teacher, Kruse has taught middle school earth science and physical science, and high school physics, earth science, physical science and integrated science.
 He served for three years as a coordinator for the NASA Explorer Schools project at NASA Ames Research Center in Mountain View, California.
 Kruse holds a B.S. in Geology from Whitworth University in Spokane, Washington, and a M.S. in Aviation and Space Science from Oklahoma State University.
 He currently holds a California Clear Single Subject Teaching Credential in Physics, Geosciences, and Biological Sciences.
 He is particularly interested in how people learn and creating opportunities for teachers to incorporate more inquiry-based learning in their classrooms.

-In addition to work and play, Kruse is currently serving as the Region F Director for NSELA, the National Science Education Leadership Association, and on the Board of Directors for the San Francisco Amateur Astronomers.
+In addition to work and play, Kruse has served as the Region F Director for NSELA, the National Science Education Leadership Association, and is currently on the Board of Directors for the San Francisco Amateur Astronomers.

 When not working he is often found hiking, birding, or looking through his telescopes at the night sky.